w3c/wot-security/wot-security-metadata.md

 it may be used as such (although maybe it's something only used indirectly eg at a "ticket vending" service, not at individual IoT devices).

+## Generic Tags

+### Authentication Server Link
+Many of authentication schemes require use of an authentication server.
+A standard tag should be used for this when it is needed.
+The example from Matthias uses "as".

+### Algorithm
+Many of these schemes require use of a specific encryption or hashing algorithm.
+A standard tag should be used for this when it is needed.
+The example from Matthias uses "alg".

 ## Issues
 The following need to be discussed.
 Discussion has been moved from comments on the original PR to the issues linked below.